Courses

 Learning outcomes:

-· understand the physical and emotional effects of grief.
+· understand the physical and emotional effects of bereavement and grief.

 Learning outcomes:

-· understand the key elements and obligations of a code of practice.
+. understand the role of a trade association and use of a code of practice.

 Arranging Infant and Child Funerals Module